Alpovka/CV-Reporter/README.md

 # CV-Reporter
-This project allows easy-decision making according to specified skills for recruiters, hiring managers, specialists in human resources, etc.
+This project allows easy decision-making according to specified skills for recruiters, hiring managers, specialists in human resources, etc.

 This is an intermediate project.
 Therefore, open to all RPA developers for enhancement.